jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

      3 files changed, 22 insertions(+), 11 deletions(-)
      create mode 100644 contribute.md
     ```

 6. Now your `git status` should look like the below:

-    ```
+    ```bash
+    > git status
     On branch gh-pages
     Your branch is up-to-date with 'upstream/gh-pages'.
     nothing to commit, working directory clean
     ```

+### Contributing to the lessons

+Your are ready to make improvements to the lessons!
+We need to create a branch in which to add our changes.

 4. Create a branch for changes to the lesson:

     ```bash
-    git checkout -b new-lesson-improvement
+    > git checkout -b new-lesson-improvement
     ```

-5. Develop on **new-lesson-improvement**, but Do not merge my-new-check branch to the your master (as it should stay equal to upstream master)!!
+5. `git` will create the **new-lesson-improvement** branch and switch you into it.
+Now, develop on **new-lesson-improvement**, but **do not** merge **new-lesson-improvement** branch to the your gh-pages (as it should stay equal to upstream gh-pages)!!

 6. git add, commit, and then push your branch:

     ```bash
-    git push origin gh-pages
+    > git push origin new-lesson-improvement
     ```

-7. Perform the pull request from your fork.
+7. Perform the Pull Request from your fork.